29 Nov Real Time Information (RTI) – A Practical Guide

 You can amend the values prior to sending the information to HMRC.
-For example this can be done if corrections are required for a previous month.
+For example, this can be done if corrections are required for the previous month.
 You can edit the Current Month and final/last YTD rows.

 National Insurance Verification Request (NVR)